 The most successful businesses employ professionals to analyze data and find more efficient ways to operate.
-The master’s in data analytics online program at SNHU can help you gain specialized skills in data analytics to fill this role.
+From global corporations and government agencies to small businesses, retail stores and nonprofit organizations, data analysis is core to daily function.
+The master’s in data analytics online program at SNHU can help you gain specialized skills in data analytics to fill these crucial roles.

 As a private, nonprofit university, SNHU has one mission – to help you see yourself succeed.
 The benefits of earning your master’s in data analytics at SNHU include: